-The top ranked private schools belonging to National Association of Private Special Education Centers in North Carolina include Englewood Baptist Weekday School and Greater Fayetteville Adventist.
+The top-ranked private schools belonging to National Association of Private Special Education Centers in North Carolina include Greater Fayetteville Adventist and Englewood Baptist Weekday School.

-The average acceptance rate is 80%, which is same as the North Carolina private school average acceptance rate of 80%.
+The average acceptance rate is 80%, which is lower than the North Carolina private school average acceptance rate of 81%.

-50% of private schools belonging to National Association of Private Special Education Centers in North Carolina are religiously affiliated (most commonly Baptist and Seventh Day Adventist).
+50% of private schools belonging to National Association of Private Special Education Centers in North Carolina are religiously affiliated (most commonly Seventh Day Adventist and Baptist).

-Top Ranked Private Schools Belonging to National Association of Private Special Education Centers in North Carolina (2025)
+Top-Ranked Private Schools Belonging to National Association of Private Special Education Centers in North Carolina (2026)

 School